easttennesseecc-star/Q-Top-Dog-IDE/PRICING_AND_MONETIZATION_STRATEGY.md

-# 💰 Q-IDE Pricing & Monetization Strategy
+# 💰 [Archived] Top Dog Pricing & Monetization Strategy

+This document has been archived.
+The marketplace runs in Directory (BYOK) mode and uses flat subscriptions.
+See `PRICING_FLAT_SUBSCRIPTIONS.md`.

 **Status**: Comprehensive Pricing Model Ready
 **Model**: Freemium + Enterprise